MohammAAA/Introduction-to-Embedded-Systems-Software-and-Development-Environments/Course Notes/2- Compilation with GCC and GNU Make/README.md

   - It's used to provide specific instructions for the compiler from the code itself, not the command line.
   - It's important when we want to provide a specific option for a specific piece of code that general compile options shouldn't do
   - It's compiler specific, meaning that some compilers can respond to the #pragma and some others may not recognize the instruction so the compiler igonre it.
-  - In embedded systems, we avoid using some functions that are known to be costly resourced (like the printf), so we use the `poison` option to enforce the developer not to use these functions or an error will occur.
+  - In embedded systems, we avoid using some functions that are known to be costly resourceful (like the printf), so we use the `poison` option to enforce the developer not to use these functions or an error will occur.
    ![](Images/pragma.png)
    ![](Images/pragma2.png)